emedinaa/amazon/README.md

 In this repository, I share my experiences in the use of AWS.

 ## Samples
-This repository contain samples about to use the AWS
+This repository contains samples about to use the AWS

 - Create a new istance in AWS